pranavmarla/quantum-wordle/internal-use-only/design-notes.md

                     - It's wrong: Letter background turns black -- never changes again
                     - It's right letter and position: Letter background turns green -- never changes again
                     - It's right letter, but wrong position: Letter background turns yellow.
 This is the only case where it CAN change again -- if you guess the right position of that letter in a subsequent word, the background colour will change again from yellow to green

+- Jupyter input prompt bug:
+    - One trigger seems to be combination of `clear_output()` and `input()`, which I resolved by flushing previous output before calling input
+    - However, there appear to be other triggers that are not fixed:
+        - Adding a delay (via `sleep()`)
+        - Some combination of the kernel exiting improperly (including me calling `sys.exit()`) and having the input prompt be off-screen when I run cell
+            - Restarting kernel seems to temporarily resolve this trigger